rayh/buildkite-build-status/README.md

-# BuildKite Build Status Monitor
+# Buildkite Build Status Monitor

-A node.js-based web monitor for BuildKite projects.
+A node.js-based web monitor for Buildkite projects.

 ![A screenshot of the monitor](http://i.imgur.com/TF21hK8.png "A screenshot of the monitor")